carloradice/Fast-GPU-PCC-cuda-openmp-implementation/readme.md

 # Implementation of Fast-GPU-PCC algorithm with Python CUDA and C OPENMP

 This repository contains the implementation of Fast-GPU-PCC algorithm in Python CUDA and C OPENMP.

 The original repository of the algorithm can be viewed here: https://github.com/pcdslab/Fast-GPU-PCC .

+The folder fast-gpu-pcc contains the original code modified for our tests.

 ## Matrix generator